 - Roomie Remote Knowledge Base: Answers many common questions. - Submit Feedback: Feedback is welcomed and encouraged and a critical part of our development process.
 Please submit feedback via the Submit Feedback button in the About section of the app which allows us to properly understand the configuration you're referencing.
 Submissions may not receive a reply, but all submissions are analyzed.
-If you are seeking A/V consultation, advice on equipment, device-specific information on which commands might be best to send in your home environment, and similar queries, seek the help of local installers in your area or you may be able to find information in our user forums. - Roomie Remote User Forums: This is a moderated user to user forum.
-While official replies are made from time to time, general support inquiries should not be posted to the forum.
+If you are seeking A/V consultation, advice on equipment, device-specific information on which commands might be best to send in your home environment, and similar queries, seek the help of local installers in your area or you may be able to find information in our user forums.
+All support is provided via this channel. - Roomie Remote User Forums: This is a moderated user to user forum.
+While official replies are made from time to time, general support inquiries should not be posted to the forum and are removed.